The 10-point Apple Watch Series 4 review: Finally a worthwhile upgrade

 That started to improve with prior Apple Watch CPU upgrades, and with Series 4, performance is a non-issue.
 There aren’t any benchmarking apps for the Apple Watch, so the only ways to indirectly measure system performance are personal observations and Sunspider tests, both of which somewhat quantify the improvements — they’re certainly there, and obvious across a variety of usage scenarios.
 Here are a handful.

-- The Watch cold boots in around 30 seconds, way faster than before.
+- The Watch cold-boots in around 30 seconds, way faster than before.

 - Siri generally takes much less time to process what you’re saying, though it will still frequently disappoint you by failing to be able to do anything with your requests.

-- Tapping on a random app typically brings up a usable screen within a second, unless the app depends upon an Internet connection for its initial data, which may take an extra second or two.
+- Tapping on a random app typically brings up a usable screen within a second, unless the app depends upon an internet connection for its initial data, which may take an extra second or two.

 - Transitions between anything — watch face to app screen or dock, watch face to Control Center, watch face to Notifications — tend to be pretty much instantaneous.